List of presidents of the Oxford Union: Other notable officeholders

-The 3rd Marquess of Salisbury was Union Secretary in Michaelmas 1848.
+The 3rd Marquess of Salisbury was Union secretary in Michaelmas 1848.

-Harold Macmillan was Secretary of the Union in Hilary 1914, then Junior Treasurer (elected unopposed, which was then very unusual) in Trinity 1914; but for the war he would "almost certainly" have been President.
+Harold Macmillan was secretary of the union in Hilary 1914, then junior treasurer (elected unopposed, which was then very unusual) in Trinity 1914; but for the war he would "almost certainly" have been president.

-S. W. R. D. Bandaranaike was Treasurer in Trinity 1924.
+S. W. R. D. Bandaranaike was treasurer in Trinity 1924.

-Humayun Kabir was Librarian in 1931.
+Humayun Kabir was librarian in 1931.

+Roy Jenkins served as librarian and secretary and lost two presidential elections.

+Norman St John-Stevas was secretary of the Oxford Union but never became president despite his ambition to be the first person to be president of both Oxford and Cambridge Unions; he had been president of the Cambridge Union during his undergraduate years, before he studied at Oxford.

-Ann Widdecombe was Treasurer in 1972, after having served as Secretary the previous year.
+Ann Widdecombe was treasurer in 1972, after having served as secretary the previous year.

 Jacob Rees-Mogg was Librarian in 1990, losing the election for the presidency to future Education Secretary Damian Hinds.